Carole Haswell DipPFS launches her blog with a rant about why she wants to shake up financial advice to make it more friendly to women

 Present day; where I am now: In the intervening months since that Reading conference, I have ploughed on with – and successfully completed – the qualification that I need to become a financial adviser.
 The next step would be to get stuck on in there under supervision so that I can be signed off as fully-fledged and competent.

 A vision for the future: So, this is what I propose: I want to consider the notion that, on the whole, women take a different approach to money and long-term finance from men.
 From that, I would like to build an advice process that women will be comfortable with.
 I know of myself that I tend to be pragmatic around my personal finance – less wowed by notions of ‘performance’ and ‘solutions’ and more interested in the big picture of my life.
-And other women that I talk to echo this with questions like: Will I have enough?
-Should I be worried?
-What can I do to secure the future?
+And other women that I talk to echo this with questions like: Will I have enough for the children’s uni fees?
+Should I be worried about retirement?
+Will we be able to afford holidays?
 What even is a pension?

-Autumn 2019; Talking Finances Offices, Datchet: I plan to run a programme of informal workshops for small groups of women starting in the autumn, with a dual purpose:
+Autumn 2019; Talking Finances Offices, Berkshire: I plan to run a programme of informal workshops for small groups of women starting in the autumn, with a dual purpose:

 • To find out what works and what doesn’t when it comes to helping women understand what they’ve got, what they might need, and why